A Pilot Study to Address Intergenerational Health Impacts of Childhood Trauma

 We are excited to announce a new project that will pilot test a three module intervention to holistically address the mental and physical health of postpartum women and their children.
 The pilot study will build on three existing interventions, first addressing mothers’ adverse childhood experiences (ACEs), second supporting positive parent-child relationships and lastly promoting the adoption of healthy diet and physical activity behaviors.
 We plan to recruit a racially and ethnically diverse cohort of 100 postpartum women in the Atlanta metro area attending their postpartum visit (~12 weeks following delivery) at a local Emory clinic and randomly allocate them to our integrated intervention or a usual care model.
 We will follow mother-child pairs longitudinally for 6 months postpartum to assess the mental and physical health impact of the intervention on both mothers and children.
 Specifically, this project will allow us to conduct a randomized control trial (RCT) to evaluate the socio-emotional well-being of mothers and young children at 6 and 12 months.
 We will furthermore evaluate cardiovascular health and behaviors of mothers and their young children.
 The pilot study will allow us to examine how social, environmental and behavioral factors modulate biological systems to maintain health and promote resilience.
 Our goal is to determine the feasibility of this intervention and develop a larger study to test the impact of this intervention on maternal and child health outcomes.
 This work has the potential to inform primary and secondary prevention of the negative physical and mental effects of trauma by demonstrating how a trauma-prevention and parenting intervention can be integrated into a postpartum clinic serving a diverse, high-risk patient population.
 We are grateful to the Biology of Trauma Initiative at the Broad Institute of MIT and Harvard which provides funding support for this project.

-We Are Recruiting 3-4 Month Postpartum Women Who Received Care at Emory: Click here to participate by completing our form!
+We Are Recruiting 3-4 Month Postpartum Women Who Received Care at Emory: Click here to learn more and see if you are eligible!

 Childhood Adversity and Cardiovascular Health among Puerto Rican Youth